Home » Posts tagged 'Windows'

 8) Use your VM!

 You have now successfully installed VirtualBox and Windows.
 You may now install other software that you will need for courses.
-If you insert a CD or DVD into your computer, you may use it in your VM.
+If you attached a USB key (or insert a CD or DVD into your computer), you may use it in your VM.
 You can also install software you download from the internet.
 Usually installation software ends with the extension .exe.
 These files can safely be downloaded on your Mac to be used in your VM.
 Your Mac will ignore them since .exe files are not compatible.

 You will need to have Office on either your Mac or PC.
 Some software may require Office to be installed on Windows.